SriHarsha-Paladugula/SriHarsha-Paladugula.github.io/_posts/LLM/2025-04-28-Transformers-Part5-Decoder-Output.md

 tags :  ["Deep Learning", "NLP", "Transformers", "Decoder", "Cross-Attention"]
 ---

-# Transformers from Scratch - Part 5: The Decoder and Output Generation

 In [Part 4]({% post_url 2025-04-21-Transformers-Part4-Layer-Norm-FFN %}), we completed our understanding of the encoder.
 Now let's explore the decoder—the component that generates output sequences.

 ## The Decoder: Overview